wp-plugins/stripe-woocommerce-addon/readme.txt

 == Description ==

-This plugin acts as an addon for woocommerce to add a payment method for WooCommerce to accept credit cards payments by merchants
+This plugin acts as an addon for woocommerce to add a payment method for WooCommerce for accepting **Credit Cards Payments** by merchants via **Stripe**
-This plugin uses Stripe API version  2015-01-26 to create tokens and charge credit cards
+This plugin uses Stripe API version  **2015-01-26** to create tokens and charge credit cards

 = Features =
 1. Very Simple Clean Code plugin to add a Stripe payment method to woocommerce